-As discussed further below, since it is the partners who will ultimately report and pay tax on their shares of partnership items, partnerships must provide their partners with specific state sourcing information.
-Also, the nature of the partner-whether individual, corporation, or tiered-may affect sourcing.
-Tiered partnership structures, in particular, present sourcing questions not fully addressed by state rules-and can also affect the sourcing of the income and items of investment partnerships.
+As discussed further below, since it is the partners who will ultimately report and pay tax on their shares of partnership items, they must obtain necessary sourcing information from the partnership.
+Also, the nature of the partner-whether individual, corporation, or tiered-may affect the sourcing of partnership income.
+Tiered partnership structures, in particular, present sourcing questions not fully addressed by state rules and can also affect the sourcing of the income and items of investment partnerships.